 For the first time I started to feel a bit uncomfortable about being on the train, with all those people.
 For a start, they all seemed so self-evidently sure of themselves – they were sure of who they were, and they were even sure of what they were.
 It was abundantly plain that they knew where they were going, and that they also knew why they were going there.

 But what about me?
 I suddenly realized that I wasn’t sure about anything at all.
 I didn’t know where I was going, and I certainly didn’t know what I was going to do when I got there.
 And as for any over-arching purpose – who I was and what my life was all about – I didn’t have a clue.
-Actually, I wasn’t even sure that I was a person – maybe I was only a figment of my own imagination?
+Actually, I wasn’t even totally sure that I was a person – maybe I was only a figment of my own imagination?

-I found this an unpleasant line of enquiry – it was leading into a type of fantasy that had a distinctly nasty feel to it.
+I found this an unpleasant line of inquiry – it was leading into a type of fantasy that had a distinctly nasty feel to it.
 I couldn’t help wondering if I was perhaps in some way invisible to the people around me, these people whose lives were so unquestionably solid and briskly purposeful.
 After all, I thought, no one had actually looked at me so far, or paid me the slightest bit of attention.
 I found it strangely easy to indulge in the morbid fancy that I wasn’t real to these people at all.

 Perhaps it wasn’t the case that I had a defective personality – maybe I actually was a defect.
 The defect wasn’t in me, it was me.
 Maybe I was some kind of sad, self-perpetuating glitch in the system – a construct of my own obsessive self-concern, an error in my own fucked-up perception of the world which persisted by default, so to speak.
 Maybe I was just an echo, just an empty repetition of the same old thing over-and-over again, a self-created ghost that hung on pointlessly even though there was no place for it in the world.
 Maybe I was a kind of redundant echo that could never quite bring itself to face the fact of its own grotesquely pathetic redundancy.